 As the only certified B Corporation in our field, our impact on volunteers, local teams, communities and the environment is audited and held to the highest ethical standards.

-From regenerative agriculture and reforestation volunteer programs to climate justice and jungle conservation, our locally-run projects are set up to target the most pressing environmental challenges of that region.
+From regenerative agriculture and reforestation volunteer programs to climate justice and Amazon jungle conservation, our locally-run projects are set up to target the most pressing environmental challenges of that region.
 Whether it’s preserving natural habitats, preventing deforestation, promoting sustainable farming practices, educating local people or helping ease the effects of pollution and climate change - you can be sure that you’ll be making an impact where it is genuinely needed.

 Want to help protect life below water?
 Check out IVHQ’s best Marine Conservation programs here!
 Or if you’re looking to preserve endangered animals and their habitats in Africa, Latin America, Europe, Asia and the Pacific, see our best Wildlife Conservation programs here.